-Miss Summers teaches reception and Year 1 in Wrens.
-This is her third year teaching at Stebbing Primary School and she loves it here.
+Miss Summers teaches reception in Wrens.
+She has been a teacher at Stebbing since 2016.
 Miss Summers really enjoys teaching maths and topic lessons.
 Personal interests of hers are: shopping, reading, Disney and eating ketchup with every meal, but it has to be Heinz.
-Miss Summers and Miss Hayden are our Humanities subject leaders which means they are responsible for Geography, History and Religious Education.
+Miss Summers and Mrs Smith are our Humanities subject leaders which means they are responsible for Geography and History.
 She also runs the school council.

 Miss Summers has overcome some great challenges in her life.
 Some of these are, going on loop the loop roller-coasters and her dissertation at university.
 Overall Miss Summers is a fun teacher and a great teacher for your first year at Stebbing Primary School!